dany1061/3os.org/src/macOS/macGeneral.md

+title: MacOS Tips & Guides
+description: MacOS Tips & Guides, examples and simple usage

-# MacOS Tips & Tricks
+# MacOS Tips & Guides

 ## Hide All The Icons On Your Desktop